Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: A semiempirical rate evolution

 \subsection{Black hole mass function evolution}

 The TDE rate is very sensitive to the SMBH mass function \citep{Stone2016}.
-More precisely, the volumetric TDE rate is sensitive to the volume density of SMBHs that can visibly disrupt stars: those with $10^5 \lesssim M_\bullet/M_\odot\lesssim10^8$ (for non-spinning SMBHs and main sequence stars).
+More precisely, the volumetric TDE rate is sensitive to the volume density of central SMBHs that can visibly disrupt stars: those with $10^5 \lesssim M_\bullet/M_\odot\lesssim10^8$ (for non-spinning SMBHs and lower main-sequence stars).
+We choose the lower limit of $10^5~M_\odot$ based on the lowest-mass SMBH observed in \citepalias{Yao2023}.
 This mass function is well-understood for higher-mass SMBHs which host AGN up to high redshifts \citep{Inayoshi2020}.
-However, while models of the low-mass end of the BHMF tend to agree at $z=0$, by $z=2$ the predictions made by semi-empirical models \citep{Merloni2008, Shankar2009}, analytical models \citep{Shen2009, Volonteri2010}, and hydrodynamical simulations \citep{Hopkins2008} diverge \citep{Kelly2012}.
+However, while models of the low-mass end of the BHMF tend to agree at $z=0$, by $z=2$ the predictions made by semiempirical models \citep{Merloni2008, Shankar2009}, analytical models \citep{Shen2009, Volonteri2010}, and cosmological simulations \citep{Hopkins2008} diverge \citep{Kelly2012}.
 Broad-line AGN are used to trace the BHMF as a function of redshift, but they primarily constrain the highest SMBH masses and may contain systematic uncertainties at higher redshifts \citep{Bertemes2025}.
-Recent work with JWST is able to extend to SMBHs with $10^7 \lesssim M_\bullet / M_\odot \lesssim 10^8$ for the broad redshift bin of $3.5 < z < 6.0$, but with poor resolution in both redshift and mass space \citep{Taylor2025}.
+Recent work with JWST has extended these measurements to SMBHs with $10^7 \lesssim M_\bullet / M_\odot \lesssim 10^8$ in a single bin over the broad redshift range $3.5 < z < 6.0$, but with poor resolution in both redshift and mass space \citep{Taylor2025}.
 Additionally, recent studies \citep{Harikane2023, Maiolino2024, Taylor2025} suggest that SMBHs may be ``overmassive'' with respect to their cosmic epoch and host galaxies at high redshifts, but this population is not yet well-sampled \citep{Geris2026}.